theurbandev/DSA/BigO.md

 It doesn't necessarily tell you how **fast** or **slow** an algo will run, but instead how it changes with the respect to its input size.

 # What is space and time complexity?

+Time complexity and space complexity are essentially approximations of how much time and how much space an algorithm will take to process certain inputs respectively.